Sometimes competing is something natural. Well, it truly is for Jarryd Hughes.

 He still finished the season in a combative manner although he wasn't as strong as in the beginning of the winter anymore.

-After undergoing another knee injury in April 2014, the young shredder from Australia is fully recovered and ready to race the 2015 season's slopes again.
+After undergoing another knee injury in April 2014, the young shredder from Australia is fully recovered and was bacon on the slopes in the 2015 season.

 |1606112.21.2013||Snowboardcross||Lake Louise||CAN||World Cup||1||1000.00|